 Bunchosia sect.
 Coelostylis Adr.
 Juss., Ann.
 Sci.
 Nat.
 Bot., Sér.
 2, 13: 325.
 1840.
 Coelostylis (Adr.
 Juss.)
 Kuntze, Rev. Gen. Pl.
 1: 87.
 1891, non Coelostylis Torr. & A. Gray ex Endl., 1839.—Type: B. eglandulosa Adr.
 Juss.
 [Echinopterys eglandulosa (Adr.
 Juss.)
 Small].

-Shrubs or woody vines, occasionally described as small trees; vegetative hairs medifixed; leaves alternate or alternate and opposite, rarely all or most opposite, eglandular.
+Shrubs or woody vines, occasionally described as small trees; vegetative hairs medifixed; stipules borne on base of petiole leaves alternate or alternate and opposite, rarely all or most opposite, eglandular.
 Inflorescence terminating a leafy stem; pedicels pedunculate; floriferous bracts and bracteoles eglandular, persistent.
 Sepals leaving outermost petals exposed in enlarging bud, eglandular; corolla bilaterally symmetrical, the posterior petal with a thicker claw and a more erect stance; petals abaxially moderately to densely sericeous or appressed-tomentose on claw and in center of limb, adaxially glabrous, erose or denticulate; androecium radially symmetrical, the stamens alike, densely appressed-tomentose or tomentose on both filaments and anthers; filaments connate at base; pollen with 6–12 very short colpi, "equatorial to sub-equatorial," and 6 or more pores, "usually at or towards the end of a colpus, rarely independent of the colpi" (Lowrie, 1982); gynoecium bilaterally symmetrical, the carpels 3; styles 3, distinct for proximal 2/3 or more of their length but coherent distally in stigmas or below distinct stigmas, the cluster of styles curved toward posterior petal; stigmas apical and capitate, coherent or distinct.
 Fruit dry, apparently indehiscent or only very tardily schizocarpic (E. eglandulosa) or soon breaking apart into 3 mericarps separating from a short pyramidal torus (E. setosa); mericarp covered on back and sides with many long, slender, vascularized setae arrayed in several roughly vertical rows but giving the impression of completely covering abaxial surface of nut.
 Chromosome numbers: n = 10, 20 (W. R. Anderson, 1993a).

 Two disjunct species, found only in seasonally dry habitats in Mexico. [map]